How to Make Friends with Locals while Studying Abroad

 If it is not possible to change your academic schedule, you can always consider joining an extra class, for example, a language class.
 Even if the course participants are not locals, your social skills will get a boost and you will meet a boatload of new people belonging to different places from across the world.

-In order to make friends with locals, the best thing to do is to enroll yourself for a course where locals are most likely to go.
+In order to make friends with locals, the best thing to do is to enroll yourself in a course where locals are most likely to go.
 This could be a cooking class or even a dance class.

 Immerse yourself in New Culture